isabella232/dde-handsonlab/step4/README.md

 # Link Extractor: Step 4 - Docker App

 Now that we have our application working perfectly!
-Its time to leverage [Docker App](https://github.com/docker/app) to make our Application even more portable, and to use a parameters file to make it environment agnostic!
+It is time to leverage [Docker App](https://github.com/docker/app) to make our Application even more portable, and to use a parameters file to make it environment agnostic!

 ## Changes from the previous step